-Personal loans are designed to cover larger purchases such as holidays, cars or home repairs, they allow you to borrow a lump sum that you pay back in instalments over a set period of time.
+These loans are designed to cover larger purchases such as holidays, cars or home repairs, they allow you to loan a lump sum that you pay back in instalments over a set period of time and can offer larger sums than credit cards.
 Long term loans are available and you can also choose to pay over a shorter period of time.

 What types of personal loans are available?

-If you are a homeowner and need to borrow money for a large purchase, a long term secured personal loan is one available option for you.
+If you are a homeowner and need money for a large purchase, a secured loan is one available option for you.
 Using your home or any other item of significant value as collateral means that if you fail to make repayments, the lender can repossess your property to regain their losses.
 As a higher risk choice, this option must be considered carefully.
 If you only need a loan of a small amount, you may be better considering other borrowing options.